 This way, your offshore team members will feel included and better motivated.

-If you opt for outsourcing your product development, you are getting multiple benefits – the main one, of course, being the cost factor.
+If you opt for outsourcing your product development, you are getting multiple benefits of a dedicated development team model – the main one, of course, being the cost factor.
 However, collaborating with remote colleagues gives an excellent opportunity to meet people of other cultures, get a lacking industry or technology expertise, and leverage new approaches to the development process.

 Learn more about how to manage your remote development team effectively.